-This programme develops at an advanced level the skills, knowledge and understanding within the field of high definition digital effects, equipping you to become a highly skilled technical director (TD) in the visual effects industry.
+The Digital Visual Effects MSc equips you with advanced skills, knowledge and understanding of high definition digital effects to help you become a highly skilled technical director (TD) in the visual effects industry.

 The course is designed to train digital effects artists to work in industry.
 Our successful former students are working in London and for international companies in areas ranging from television graphics to architectural visualisation.
 Although the thrust of the course is towards high end film special effects and animation, the standards and techniques you learn allow you to work in numerous other areas of digital effects.

 The primary industry jobs the course is oriented towards include: technical directors in assistant, creature development, lighting effects, look development roles, compositors in compositing, digital paint and roto roles, modellers and trackers/matchmovers.
 For a smaller project or company roles would include that of a 3D generalist, 3D artist, effects artist or compositor.
 These are not easy to achieve, as global competition is fierce and success depends on much better than average concentration and constant practise to grasp the essence and modern techniques of digital visual effects.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.